 However, in contrast to the two methods above, inference driven by newly inferred facts of a predicate, e.g., \co{path}, can have the same efficiency regardless of whether the predicate is in a left or right recursion to join with another predicate.

 Finally, fact-driven inference often generates standalone code from rules, which has a separate cost of compilation, but this is needed only once for each program. \end{description}

-Note that the precise formulas in Table~\ref{tab-calc} support comparisons of not only asymptotic but only constant differences.
+Note that the precise formulas in Table~\ref{tab-calc} support comparisons of not only asymptotics but also constants.
 For example, for \co{Cmpl} graphs, all three recursion variants have exactly the same number; in comparison, for \co{MaxAcyc} with about 1/2 the size of input (\co{edge}) and output (\co{path}), left and right recursions have about 1/6 of the number of combinations, whereas double recursion has the same number.
 Section~\ref{sec-expe} shows through experiments how difference inference methods and systems match the analytical results in this section.